queryverse/CSVFiles.jl/README.md

 ## Installation

-Use Pkg.add("CSVFiles") in Julia to install ExcelReaders and its dependencies.
+Use Pkg.add("CSVFiles") in Julia to install CSVFiles and its dependencies.

 ## Usage